 The New York practice is run by Henry Weisburg and boosted its profile thanks to the Dow Chemical win.
 The DC team is led by partner Christopher Ryan, who leads on the group’s Latin America work, particularly in the mining space.

 Jennifer Younan leads the team in Paris and focuses on investment arbitration and public international law.

 The London team is led by Garreth Wong, who joined in 2020 after several years as partner at Bird & Bird.
 It is also home to Matthew Skinner, a recent arrival from Jones Day.

 French-trained lawyer Emmanuel Jacomy divides his time between Beijing and Singapore.
 He’s fluent in Mandarin.

 The firm currently has no partners in Hong Kong following the departure of Nils Eliasson for King & Spalding in 2022.

 Who uses it?

-State clients in the investment treaty arena include China, Ukraine and Panama.
+The firm has also advised state clients in the investment treaty arena, including China, Ukraine and Panama.

 Younan, for example, worked with Gaillard and Banifatemi as counsel on the famous Yukos case, helping secure the landmark win against Russia.